Fully Funded MFA Programs

 Benefits Offered: Tuition, Health insurance

 The Iowa Writer's workshop is an MFA program that results in the submission of a creative thesis (a book of poetry, novel, or a collection of stories).
 This program generally accepts up to fifty students each year - 25 in fiction and 25 in poetry.
-Financial assistance is available to students enrolled in the program in the form of teaching assistantships, research assistantships, and fellowships.
+The program offers financial assistance to learners through teaching assistantships, research assistantships, and fellowships.
 These fellowships and assistantships usually provide tuition scholarships or full tuition remission.
-Stipend amounts can vary based on the amount of time that students will spend in the program (for instance, a one-quarter-time student will earn less than a full-time student).
+The quantity of the stipend is subject to change based on the duration of a learners involvement in the program.
+(For instance, a one-quarter time student will receive a smaller sum than a full-time student.)

 University of Florida, Gainesville